PennGCB/python_bootcamp/instructor_materials/HowToRunPythonBootcamp/HowToRunPythonBootcamp_2019.md

 * Assign who will teach which lectures
    1. Alternating Lecturers in the past made it too confusing for students, and lack cohesion.
    2. I found that if a lecturer plans to teach lectures he/she must attend previous lectures so that he/she is familiar with what the students already know or do not know.
+* Can GCB endorse student's programming skills on Linked In after taking the course? (checking with Maureeen)
+   1. Note: This will be in place of a certificate/credit, which we cannot do unfortunately

 Right After Meeting but Before Class Starts